 123-1 Sunday 01/31/1960

 We are taught by our Lord Christ that we were born or rather we were created before we were born on earth.
 In this inner creation we were made perfect.
 We also recognize that in being created Divine, we have nothing to do with our own Divinity, we gave no work to it, no development, we paid no price for it, it was a great gift.
 We must think not only from the standpoint of one incarnation, we think from the standpoint and vastness of eternity itself.
-Discussion of reincarnation.
+Discussion of regeneration and reincarnation.

 The Inner Side of Loneliness